krishnan-mani/draft-awsome-cloudformation/stories.md

 ### Story-9

 As an administrator,
-I want to create certain resources to a production-like environment To deliver services to our customers.
+I want to create certain resources in a production-like environment, To deliver services to our customers.

+END-OF-FILE